solidjs/solid-docs-legacy/langs/en/api.md

 export function observable<T>(input: () => T): Observable<T>;
 ```

 This method takes a signal and produces a simple Observable.
-Consume it from the Observable library of your choice with typically with the `from` operator.
+Consume it from the Observable library of your choice typically with the `from` operator.

 ```js
 import { from } from "rxjs";